 Go to the Apps tab and then click on sources and add the experimental source by clicking the Plus sign and pasting the following URL in the space provided.

 Then click Submit and you will see Bitwarden application appear on the apps list (if you don’t see it please refresh the page.)
-Click install and wait while Pantacor sets up your Bitwarden app in it’s own container.
+Click install and wait while Pantavisor sets up your Bitwarden app in its own container.

-After the install process is finished you will be a Bitwarden working locally, in order to test that you could go to http://RASPBERRY_PI_ADDESS:8642 and see Bitwarden working, but because Bitwarden needs HTTPS to work properly and you will need to access it from outside your local network, we are going to install Ngrok to create a tunnel with your Raspberry PI and expose the port 8642 to the internet.
+http://RASPBERRY_PI_ADDESS:8642 and check that Bitwarden is working.
+But because Bitwarden needs HTTPS to work properly and you will need to access it from outside your local network, we are going to install Ngrok to create a tunnel with your Raspberry PI and expose the port 8642 to the internet.

 Step 2: Create an Ngrok Account

-For this, we will need to create an account on Ngrok and use their free tier.
-You’ll need to visit https://ngrok.com/ to complete the signup process.
+First you’ll need to create an account on Ngrok and select the free tier.

-After you are logged in, go to the setup guide page of ngrok, and you will see in step 2 your auth token
+After you are logged in, go to the setup guide page of Ngrok, and find step 2 to set up your auth token.

 Copy your auth token and save it for later.